TruncatedDinoSour/armour/doc/d/pDB-1.md

 ##### Standard fields

-Standard fields have 26 reserved identifiers: lowercase ASCII letters from `a` to `z`, or identifiers range `0x61` to `0x7a`.
+Standard fields have 26 reserved identifiers: lowercase ASCII letters from `a` to `z`, or identifiers in range of `0x61`-`0x7a`.
-Be careful when using any of them.
+Be careful when using any of the reserved identifiers, prefer to use identifiers outside this range for custom fields.

 -   `t`: Type of the entry (plain text).
     -   `p`: Password store.